EvilDrPurple/AutoInventory/README.md

 - [x] Config reorganization
 - [x] Automatically open log.txt after running
 - [ ] Warning if a selected date is far in the past or in the future
+- [ ] Have installer rename and use default configs
 - [ ] (Maybe) Revamp/modernize the GUI
 - [ ] (Maybe) replace find_and_click function parameters with booleans instead of a string
 - [ ] (Maybe) create some unit tests